weltlink/django-quickbooks/README.md

 ### Installation
 `pip install django-quickbooks`

-You can run `pip install django-quickbooks pika spyne celery` to install all of the dependencies.
+You can run `pip install django-quickbooks pika spyne celery redis` to install all of the dependencies.

 Run migrations: `manage.py makemigrations` , `manage.py migrate`